Sleeps with Angels: Writing and recording

 The title track was inspired by the death of Kurt Cobain, who quoted Young in his suicide note, with the rest of the album having been recorded before that event.
 "When he died and left that note, it struck a deep chord inside of me.
 It fucked with me.
 I wrote some music for that feeling: "Sleeps with Angels"," Young remembers in his memoir, Waging Heavy Peace.
 He continues in Shakey: "What that suicide has done is return me to my roots.
 Makes me go back and investigate where I started.
 Where I came from.
 Why am I here and why is he not here?
 Does my music suffer because I survived?"
 Young wrote the first lyrics to the song on a matchbook during a charity golf tournament hosted by Eddie Van Halen.
-The song was the last to be recorded for the album.